Discover the iconic sights of America's west coast

-Awe-inspiring scenery at the Grand Canyon and Yosemite contrasts with the glitz and glamour of Las Vegas on this truly sparkling holiday.
-Combine that with the charming towns and pretty scenery of the Golden State, stunning scenic daytime railway journeys, the Grand Canyon and the magic of Hollywood for a truly unforgettable experience.
+Awe-inspiring scenery at the Grand Canyon and Yosemite National Park contrasts with the glamour of Las Vegas on this holiday.
+Discover the scenery of the Golden State, enjoy scenic railway journeys and visit Hollywood for an unforgettable experience.

-We begin our stay in San Francisco with a sightseeing tour, visiting some of the cosmopolitan city's most famous sights, including the Golden Gate Bridge and popular Fisherman's Wharf.
+We enjoy a sightseeing tour on Day 6, visiting some of the cosmopolitan city's most famous sights, including the Golden Gate Bridge and popular Fisherman's Wharf.
 This afternoon we have some time at leisure.
-You may like to board a ferry at Pier 33 and cross San Francisco Bay to the infamous island of Alcatraz.
-Our tour takes us into the prison to see the cells as they were when it was operational, as well as examples of some escape attempts.
+You may like to board a ferry at Pier 33 and cross San Francisco Bay to the infamous island of Alcatraz, which once held the gangster Al Capone.

-We rejoin the San Joaquin today as we travel to Bakersfield.
+We rejoin the San Joaquin line today as we travel to Bakersfield.
 From here we continue by coach across the Mojave Desert, passing small, isolated villages and abandoned ghost towns.
 Eventually, the tall buildings and bright lights of Las Vegas appear on the horizon.
-Arriving into Las Vegas, we spend three nights at The Tropicana, located on the famous Strip.
+You are at leisure in Las Vegas on Day 9.

-Today we travel by rail to the incredible Grand Canyon on board the Grand Canyon Railway.
-We travel in vintage carriages hauled by historic locomotives to see one of the world's most awe inspiring sights, the Grand Canyon.
+On Day 13, we travel by rail to the incredible Grand Canyon on board the Grand Canyon Railway.
+We journey in vintage carriages hauled by historic locomotives to see one of the world's most awe inspiring sights, the Grand Canyon.
 We arrive at the South Rim, the Canyon's main viewpoint and an ideal base to experience the dramatic vistas.
 We return to Williams on the Grand Canyon Railway, and our evening is at leisure.

 Please note that while every departure of this tour will feature the same excursions, the order may differ from that shown above.